 James M. Gerlach, 77, has served as a director since 1996.
 He served as Executive Vice President of the Company from 1996 until his retirement in 2011.
-Prior to joining the Company, Mr. Gerlach served as Executive Vice President of American Life and Casualty Insurance Company, a wholly-owned subsidiary of Statesman, and as Executive Vice President and Treasurer of Vulcan Life Insurance Company, a subsidiary of American Life and Casualty Insurance Company.
+Prior to joining the Company, Mr. Gerlach served as Executive Vice President of American Life and Casualty Insurance Company, a wholly-owned subsidiary of Statesman, and as Executive Vice President and Treasurer of Vulcan Life Insurance Company, a subsidiary of American Life and Casualty Insurance Company, a subsidiary of American Life and Casualty Insurance Company, a subsidiary of American Life and Casualty Insurance Company.
 Mr. Gerlach was active in the insurance industry for over 45 years.
 Mr. Gerlach's knowledge of the Company's operations as well as his years of experience in the insurance industry led the Board of Directors to conclude that Mr. Gerlach should serve as a director of the Company.